becooq81/PillKaBoo-HomePage/README.md

 : Checks the <ins>remaining amount of liquid medication.</ins>

 - **Double check** whether you poured the right amount,or **keep track** of how much medicine you have left for **future usage**.
-- PillKaBoo tells you how much is left in the container.
+- PillKaBoo tells you how much liquid medication is left in the container.
 <br><br>

 **:five: Settings** <br>